Jeepers-Gitters/OXE_EAcc/README.md

  - CDRPrint: If set to "1" prints CDR one-liner on console
- - CDRBeep: If set to "1" beeps on every ticket received (could be annoying) Changed parameters are taken into account after restart of script
+ - CDRBeep: If set to "1" beeps on every ticket received (could be annoying) Changed parameters are taken into account after restart of script Sending of CDR, MAO and VoIP tickets from CPU also needs certain configuration on PABX side - see System Documentation
 # Run
- Set execution Policy for Powershell scripts on your PC or server so that you can run this script (See e.g. <https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.security/set-executionpolicy?view=powershell-7.4>
+ Set execution Policy for Powershell scripts on your PC or server so that you can run this script (See e.g. <https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.security/set-executionpolicy?view=powershell-7.4>)
 # To-Do
 * Spatial Redundancy support
 * Script signing for security